Texas Navy: History

 In October 1836, the Congress of the Republic of Texas passed an appropriation bill for $135,000 to expand the then Texian Navy with four additional ships.
 The bill was signed by President Sam Houston, but no action was taken.
 Following the losses of Invincible and Brutus at the Battle of Galveston Harbor, another bill was passed on 4 November 1837 of $280,000 for six ships.
 Samuel M. Williams was appointed commissioner of their development and awarded the contract to Frederick Dawson of Baltimore in November 1838.
 Williams also acquired the steam packet Charleston that November.
 It was renamed Zavala in honor of Lorenzo de Zavala, fitted-out, and recommissioned on 23 March 1839, officially establishing the Texas Navy.

-The Texas Navy was commanded by Commodore Edwin Moore, a lieutenant from the United States Navy.
+The Texas Navy was commanded by Commodore Edwin Moore, a former lieutenant of the United States Navy.
 For three years the Texas Navy raided the Mexican coast and kept the Mexican fleet focused on defending its own coastline.